AhmetBeratKocyigit/recursive-image-analysis/README.md

 2.  **Convergence to Simplicity:** The "hallucination" isn't chaotic; it's reductive.
 The model simplifies the world, removing noise and texture until only strong, simple shapes remain.
 3.  **Deterministic Drift:** The degradation is directional.
 The "Green Shift" proves that the model has a preferred color palette that it gravitates towards when unconstrained.

+## Discussion of Unexpected Findings
+The most crucial takeaway is that the model's degradation is directional and non-chaotic, contrary to what might be expected from a process involving cumulative "hallucination."

+### Convergence to Simplicity vs. Expected Noise
+Expected Result: A recursive loop, especially with subtle changes at each step, might be expected to compound noise, eventually leading to a completely unstructured, high-entropy, random noise field (similar to an image suffering from extreme JPEG re-compression).

+Actual Result: The model converges towards low entropy and low edge density.
+The "hallucination" is not the addition of random detail; it is the reductive process of simplification.
+The model actively removes the complexity present in the input image, favoring its own learned, simplified aesthetic.
+This suggests a powerful implicit regularization in the generative process that prioritizes "clean," abstract shapes over photographic texture.

+### Deterministic Color Bias
+Expected Result: If the model were truly "doing nothing," color channel means should remain stable, or perhaps degrade uniformly.

+Actual Result: The observed "Green Shift" is highly directional and non-uniform.
+It proves that the model, when left to its own devices, has a preferred signature it imposes on the input.
+This is a critical finding for understanding and mitigating algorithmic bias, as it shows that the model's inherent "default" state is not neutral.

 ## Usage
 To replicate this analysis: